This year's winner of the "Ivan Đaja" award for the best master's thesis is a young colleague, Milivoje Konstantinović.

-Lecturer: Dr. Slobodan Davidović, Department of Population Genetics and Ecogenotoxicology, Institute for Biological Research "Siniša Stanković" - National Institute of the Republic of Serbia, University of BelgradeTime: Wednesday, 26th February 2025, 13.00Venue: IBISS Library
+Lecturer: Nevena Savić, Department of Molecular Biology, Institute for Biological Research "Siniša Stanković" - National Institute of the Republic of Serbia, University of BelgradeTime: Tuesday, 31st March 2026, 13.00Venue: IBISS Library

 All news and events